 Since natives and other meadow plants are typically hardy, you can rely on them to troubleshoot landscaping problems where you just can’t get grass to grow.
 Lupines and coneflowers are gorgeous go-to plants for stabilizing a hillside.
 Look for other erosion-controlling varieties to mix in.
 If you get a lot of deer and rabbits, you can cater your plant choices to plants they won’t eat, like yarrow and foxglove.
 Have an area of the yard that is constantly boggy and drowns out anything you plant there?
 There are meadow plants for that, too.
 Try milkweed and larkspur.
 Last but not least, add some beauty and privacy to the parking strip in front of your house.
 Those areas deal with a lot of foot and paw traffic, so plant hardy flowers like columbine and lavender.

 Shasta daisies and rock cress are known for their growing prowess, but some of their strength may actually come from the beneficial insects they attract.
 Bugs like ladybugs and lacewings help to keep pest populations in check, saving your garden from a parasitic disaster.
 Many of the same plants that beneficial insects are attracted to are the same plants that attract pollinators, so you can get two benefits out of planting the same flowers.

-Letting native plants grow helps the local ecosystem thrive the way it should be, instead of stunting the natural order of things.
+Letting native plants grow instead of mowing over them helps the local ecosystem thrive the way it should be, instead of stunting the natural order of things.
 Meadow plants are just as beautiful as more exotic annuals and perennials, and grow even stronger since they are used to the conditions in your backyard.
 Letting your lawn grow also helps you be more eco-friendly in the landscape by saving water and reducing emissions.
-And the best part of not mowing your lawn—the landscape will do most of the work for you.
+And the best part of mowing your lawn less is that the landscape will do most of the work for you.